What We Believe

 The Ordinances

 We believe the Scriptures teach that Christ has given only two ordinances (or sacraments) to the Church: baptism and the Lord’s Supper.
-The 1689 BCF (29.1-2) states,
+The 1689 LBCF (29.1-2) states,

 Baptism is an ordinance of the New Testament, ordained by Jesus Christ.
 To those baptized it is a sign of their fellowship with him in his death and resurrection, of their being grafted into him,1 of remission of sins,2 and of submitting themselves to God through Jesus Christ to live and walk in newness of life.3 Those who personally profess repentance toward God and faith in and obedience to our Lord Jesus Christ are the only proper subjects of this ordinance.4